nunobrum/PyLTSpice/doc/varia/raw_file.rst

 Fast Access
 -----------

-Once a simulation is done, the user can ask LTSpice to optimize the data structure in such that variables are stored contiguously as illustrated below.
+Once a simulation is done, the user can ask the simulator to optimize the data structure in such that variables are stored contiguously as illustrated below.

      <timestamp 0><timestamp 1>...<timestamp T>